dapr/cli/README.md

 ```
 $ dapr init --kubernetes
 ⌛  Making the jump to hyperspace...
+ℹ️  Note: this installation is recommended for testing purposes.
+For production environments, please use Helm

-↗   Deploying the Dapr Operator to your cluster...
+✅  Deploying the Dapr Operator to your cluster...
 ✅  Success!
-Dapr is up and running.
-To verify, run 'kubectl get pods' in your terminal
+Dapr has been installed.
+To verify, run 'kubectl get pods -w' in your terminal
 ```

 #### Uninstall Dapr on Kubernetes